mayuri2995/Containerized-Web-Application-Deployment-with-Docker-and-Docker-Compose/README.md

 •	3 Docker container using docker-compose.

-     o	MySQL with pre-configured environment variables for database name, user, and password to ensure smooth integration with WordPress.
+     MySQL with pre-configured environment variables for database name, user, and password to ensure smooth integration with WordPress.

-     o	WordPress incorporating necessary PHP extensions and configurations tailored to the project’s needs.
+     WordPress incorporating necessary PHP extensions and configurations tailored to the project’s needs.

-     o	phpMyAdmin allowing for easy web-based management of the MySQL database.
+     phpMyAdmin allowing for easy web-based management of the MySQL database.

 Getting Started